 If you do decide to make the trek, the Opera House with it’s huge cantilevered roof and the star-shaped Kastellat fortress are nearby and worth a visit, but if you’re short of time the bustling areas of Nyhavn – with its iconic colourful buildings, talented street musicians and great restaurants – or Christianshavn, where tourists can visit the uniquely Bohemian ‘freetown’ community/commune of Christiania.

 In the early evening, visit the amusements of Tivoli Gardens to experience the city’s modern fairytale atmosphere.

 Rome – The Spanish Steps

 Italy’s capital city is like no place on earth, and first-time tourist can lose days exploring the mix of historical eras thrown together in its bustling side streets.
-But with between 7-10million tourists visiting every year, getting the most of Rome is really all about timing, and it can pay to plan your day around the busiest times and avoid losing hours of time to queues during peak hours.
+But with between 7-10million tourists visiting every year, getting the most of Rome is really all about timing, and it can pay to plan your day in Italy around the busiest times and avoid losing hours of time to queues during peak hours.